 Lumen5 - Quickly and easily turn your blog posts into a video - or add a video version to your blog posts!
 All you have to do with Lumen5 is add the URL of your blog post (or copy and paste the blog wording) and this handy app will break the blog post into multiple frames and add images based on the wording.
 If your wording says 'how to cook a great dish' then it will return images related to cooking or a kitchen.
 Make some changes and add some background music and you are ready to go!

 These are just a selection of useful tools and based on our experience but if you would like to share your experience of other apps why not get in touch or share it with us on social media?
 Don't forget to tag us when you do.

 Get in touch if you need help with your content marketing.

-At Think Twice Marketing, we often get contacted and told 'we need help with our marketing, can you post on Facebook and send out some emails for us'.
-And while we are happy to help, it does highlight a worrying trend that businesses have come to believe that marketing is mostly about the online channels that can be used, but it's a lot more than that!
+At Think Twice Marketing, we often get contacted and asked "we need help with our marketing, can you post on Facebook and send out some emails for us?".
+And while we are happy to help, it does highlight a worrying trend that businesses have come to believe that marketing is mostly or solely about the online channels that can be used.
+For marketing to be a succes, however, it's a lot more than that!

 When I graduated in International Business, a course that was very marketing focused, I went on to work for larger corporations in what could now be labelled traditional marketing.
 I accept that a lot has changed since then but what I learned and performed in terms of marketing included: